Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Angiography contrast material can damage your kidneys, so you may not be able to have this test if you have severe kidney disease or diabetes.

-If you are breastfeeding, you may want to wait for 12 to 24 hours after this test before nursing your baby.
+If you are breastfeeding, you will need to wait for 24 hours after this test before nursing your baby.
 If you are pregnant or suspect that you may be pregnant, you should notify your doctor or radiology technician.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor or radiology technician before the procedure.

 Tell your doctor and your radiology technician about any medications you take, including herbal supplements and other over-the-counter medications.
 Also let them know about any medical conditions you may have, such as heart disease, diabetes, asthma, thyroid, or kidney disease, and any recent illness.

 You may be asked to sign an informed consent that describes the risks and benefits of this exam.
 You should discuss the risks and benefits with the doctor or the radiology technician.
 Other preparations include:

 Based on your medical condition, your healthcare provider may request other specific preparation.

 You may have this exam done at the hospital or at another outpatient facility.
 The CT scanner is a large machine with a tunnel that the examining table passes in and out of.
 Procedures may vary depending on your condition and your doctor's practices.

 Here is what may happen during the exam: